-The breakdown for website security is simple—hyperlinks on safe pages begin with “https,” while unsafe pages begin with “http.”
+The breakdown for website security is simple: hyperlinks on safe pages begin with “https,” while unsafe pages begin with “http.”
 To make it easier to remember, think of the extra “s” in https pages as standing for “secure.”

-To help the general public determine whether or not they should venture onto an unfamiliar site, Google has placed a “Not Secure” warning on the left side of the address bar whenever the user enters an unencrypted site.
+Encrypted (secure) websites are guaranteed safe for people to visit without fear of being attacked by viruses.
+Without encryption, visitors on your site are vulnerable to online hackers who can access their personal information.
+To help the public determine whether they should venture onto an unfamiliar site, Google has placed a “Not Secure” warning on the left side of the address bar whenever the user enters an unencrypted site.

-How To Fix This: Read our article here on all things SSL.
+How to fix this: Read our article here on all things SSL